Subscribe to receive email updates about molybdenum in southeast WI.

 Molybdenum in groundwater

 Molybdenum (Mo) is a metallic element that is naturally present, usually at low levels, in the earth’s crust.
 Trace amounts of molybdenum are necessary for human health, and are obtained from common foods in the diet such as leafy vegetables, legumes, grains and organ meats.
 Higher concentrations have been found in soil or groundwater, typically in conjunction with spills or some historic waste disposal practices.
-Residents are advised to avoid the extremely low risk associated with future molybdenum exposures by not consuming water that contains molybdenum above the Wisconsin groundwater standard of 40 micrograms per liter (μg/L).
+Residents are advised to avoid the extremely low risk associated with future molybdenum exposures by not consuming water that contains molybdenum above the Wisconsin health advisory level of 90 micrograms per liter (μg/L).
 Naturally-occurring levels of molybdenum in groundwater are low; U.S. Geologic Survey found a median value of 1 μg/L nationwide.
 Most well owners do not need to include molybdenum during annual well testing.

 Molybdenum in southeast Wisconsin